Gas Plant Stadium: Plan demise

 Hurricane Milton made landfall along Florida's Suncoast on October 9, 2024, and the impact from the storm (including significant damage to the roof of Tropicana Field) impacted the schedule of the project.
-The Rays will not play at Tropicana Field in 2025 due to this damage, which could possibly necessitate a more urgent need for this stadium if they decide to never play at Tropicana again.
+The Rays would not play at Tropicana Field in 2025 due to this damage.

 On November 19, 2024, it was reported that the stadium deal with Pinellas County was beginning to fall through due to a combination of the damage from Hurricanes Helene and Milton as well as the decision for the Rays to spend the 2025 season at George M. Steinbrenner Field across the bay in Tampa proper instead of a spring training stadium in the county.
 Stu Sternberg has warned that if the Rays are not able to get a new stadium, they may leave the Tampa Bay area.
 Later that day, it was confirmed that the vote for bonds funding the stadium would be delayed, thus suspending the project.
 Later that month, the Rays were informed that they had until December 1 to let Pinellas County know about if they were still interested in building the stadium in the county.

 On November 30, 2024, the team stuck to the position that all agreements for the deal approved in July are still in effect until a party terminates them or deadlines are missed.
 In a letter to Pinellas County, the Rays stated, "the Rays 'would not have gone forward with the project if a future County Commission had the ability to revoke the approval celebrated in July or unilaterally delay the project’s completion into 2029.'"

 On December 5, 2024, the St. Petersburg City Council was in favor of purchasing bonds that would fund a portion of the new Rays stadium and the redevelopment of the Gas Plant District.
 The council voted four to three to move forward with a $290 million bond purchase to pay for a new stadium deal and the development of the land around it.

 On December 17, 2024, the Pinellas County Commission approved paying for part of a new stadium with a 5-2 vote.
 The team would be responsible for all cost overruns.
 The county committed to paying $312.5 million with hotel and short-term rental tax dollars that can only be spent to boost tourism.
 The Rays had until March 31, 2025 to meet certain benchmarks that would have unlocked the city’s and county’s funds for construction.